dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 else
     d.Dispose(); // fallback, interface call in case if a new type is added/loaded and used here
 ```
+There are more things JIT can optimize with help of PGO, e.g. be more aggressive inlining methods on hot paths, etc.

 Thus, R2R didn't lead to a missing oportunity to run Dynamic PGO here.
 To summarize what happened with `CallDispose` we can take a look at this part of the diagram:
 ```mermaid
 flowchart